jrdegbe/thamesthrive-api/docs/flow/actions/commercial/sequencer.md

 The Sequencer Query plugin is used to retrieve an events sequence from the database based on a defined time range and context.
 It allows you to filter events using a query and set up the context for sequence matching.
-This plugin is part of the Tracardi Pro License.
+This plugin is part of the ThamesThrive Pro License.

 ## Description